I remember the first time I drove a newborn home from the hospital, adjusting his car seat and taking a breath before pulling out of the parking lot.

 And a daily practice in sanctification and patience.

 Somewhere along the way, the urgency faded.
-Not the responsibility—but the sharp edge of it.
+Not the responsibility—but its sharp edge.
 The milestones blurred together.
-The noise quieted.
+First tooth, first steps, first words, first bike ride, first airplane trip, first day of school, etc. The noise quieted on occasion.
 What replaced it wasn’t burnout or ambition.
+It was forward motion.

 Momentum fades quietly.